 We feel a bit weird about getting a puppy, being

 hard-core dog adopters and spay/neuter advocates.
-But he was a gift and
+But he was a

 we were told a buyer, not of the original list, was interested in him